PandasThumb/pandasthumb.github.io/_posts/2024/2024-08-24-creationist-astronomer.md

  ------

 *Faulkner’s Ph.D. is in astronomy; he works as a researcher for Answers in Genesis.
-He has some family ties to the region and occasionally has led paid AiG creationist hiking tours of Red River Gorge and its arches.
+He has some family ties to the region and occasionally has led paid AIG creationist hiking tours of Red River Gorge and its arches.

 <strong>Appendix</strong>.
 If you are interested in Kentucky geology, <a href="https://www.uky.edu/KGS/geoky/fieldtrip/2005%20NaturalBridge%20red%20river%20gorge%20guide.pdf">here</a> and <a href="https://www.uky.edu/KGS/geoky/fieldtrip/2010%20Guidebook%20natural%20bridge%20guidebook.pdf">here</a> are field guides to the Red River Gorge area written by geologists (and you can use these guidebooks to visit the public sites for free!).
 The Kentucky Geological Survey has a <a href="https://kgs.uky.edu/arches/">project and map service</a> dedicated to Kentucky arches for the hiking public.
 (Arches on private land are generally excluded from this database.)